Raijeee/ShuttleTrack/README.md

 ![](flowd1.png)
 ### Fig3.
 What does it do?
-This is the login function where when a user clicks the "login" button in the GUI it will call this function.
+This is the login function when a user clicks the "login" button in the GUI it will call this function.
 The username and password variables are defined in its respective text fields in the GUI.
 The database (attendance.db) is also defined as db.
 The user_id produces a true or false which relate to the if statement where when false, displays a message called "Error: User not found" and when true moves on to the next if statement which verifies the password.
 The next if statement will compare the inputted passwords with the respective username inputted and if true changes the screen to the "MainScreen" and when false displays a message that says "Error: Wrong Password".

 ![](flowd2.png)
 ### Fig4.
 What does it do?
-Caption
+This is a function where the program fetches data from the table database "Attendance.db" The fetched data will go through an if statement, evaluating on whether the data is valid, specifically if all fields are met.
+If so, the data will be appended to the database and if not, the code will output nothing.

 ![](flowd3.png)
 ### Fig5.
 What does it do?